 - Me: I see physical exercise and sleep as fundamental “protections” of my brain.
 You also pointed out when we reach home we often feel exhausted.
 I wonder if a shorter commute would help create more time for sleep/workout and self-study.
 If yes, then is commute is a brain-health factor?

 - Sudhir: Absolutely, shorter commutes are always better, even if that means we can only afford smaller accommodation.
-Or look for a position that allows working remotely some of the time.
+Or look for a position that allows working remotely more frequently.

 Sudhir also felt (due to current negative experience) an encouraging team environment is crucial to brain health.
 He said mental stress is necessary, but fear is harmful.
 I responded “Startup might be better”.